 The research findings provide an evidence base for matters that are important to communities with respect to waste, the waste and resource recovery sector, and waste to energy.
 This evidence base provides opportunities for government and industry to focus their initiatives on areas that can drive waste reducing behaviour, and increased trust and acceptance of the sector, its infrastructure, and activities.

 The project is part of the Victorian Waste Education Strategy which is a key element in delivering Victoria’s 30-year Statewide Waste and Resource Recovery Infrastructure Plan (SWRRIP).

 The research project had four objectives:

 - Understand and measure community attitudes and perceptions.

 - Identify drivers of trust and acceptance: 'What's important'.

 - Model important factors: trust and acceptance and 'how it works'.

 - Identify opportunities for policy, programs, collaborative actions.

 In March and April 2019, researchers surveyed 1,244 Victorians living in metropolitan and regional areas of Victoria as part of the 2019 CSIRO Victorian Attitudes to Waste Management survey.
-Half the participants lived within a 2km radius of waste and resource recovery infrastructure.
+Half the participants lived within a two kilometre radius of waste and resource recovery infrastructure.